-Firstly - it’s important to remember that each of us has only our unique life experience from which to draw inference and meaning.
-The way we interpret events, that may take place in and around a team, will therefore be as individual as our respective life stories to date: our brains have no other reference points.
+Firstly – it’s important to remember that each of us has only our unique life experience from which to draw inference and meaning.
+The way we interpret events that may take place in and around a team, for example, will therefore be as individual as our respective life stories to date: our brains have no other reference points.

 - The first pointer is to suspend judgment about the meaning created by others in response to events and how this is showing up as body language and behaviour in a team.
 Replace it with respectful curiosity, starting with the possibility that it may be your interpretation that is most at variance with other team members’.

-Resistance can be amplified if we are being pushed to accept something before we have had the opportunity to process it.
+The roots of resistance run deep and can be amplified if we are being pushed to accept something before we have had the opportunity to process it.
 The time we each require for this will be as varied as we are unique.
 All too often, teams are set up with little or insufficient allowance for this.
-The pressure in many businesses to be seen to be making it happen and delivering results overrides the original groundwork and periodic reviews that might otherwise make a team so much more efficient and effective.
+The pressure in many businesses to be seen to be making it happen and delivering results overrides the groundwork and periodic reviews that might otherwise make a team more efficient and effective.

 - Why did the business establish this team and does it still need it?